-Linda is a freelance writer and editor for various online publications including The Otherside Press Magazine, Paranormal Daily News and an innovative, new publishing platform set to launch in the near future.
+Linda is a freelance writer and editor for various online publications incIuding The Otherside Press and is also involved in the development of an innovative, new publishing app primarily designed to support and promote authors.

 YESTERDAY AND BEYOND

 Linda wrote her first words at the age of three and has been playing with words ever since.
 She scrap-booked her first tabloid letter to the editor at nine, penned prolific plays, short stories and poetry throughout her teens and became the first published Poet in Adelaide University magazine On Dit.